Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Then create an API at the redirect URL with the following code to access the Key Vault service.

-For a complete example using the authorization code flow in Electron, see [our electron sample](https://github.com/Azure/azure-sdk-for-js/blob/master/samples/frameworks/electron/ts/src/authProvider.ts).
+For a complete example using the authorization code flow in Electron, see [our Electron sample](https://github.com/Azure/azure-sdk-for-js/blob/master/samples/frameworks/electron/ts/src/authProvider.ts).

 ```ts
 /**